cmp-202/ssh2shell/README.md

 --------
 When verbose is set to true each command response is passed to the msg.send function when the command completes.

-**Note:**
-There are times when an unexpected prompt occurs leaving the session waiting for a response it will never get if it is not handled and so you will never see the final full sessionText because the onEnd callback will never be called.
-Rerunning the commands with verbose set to true will show you where the process failed and enable you to add extra handling in the onCommandProcessing callback to resolve the problem.

 Responding to command prompts:
 ----------------------